The Genuis

 A "typical" genuis would be someone who is born with a high IQ and uses thier skills over thier lifetime like Evangelos Katsioulis.
 Katsioulis is a 42-year-old Greek genuis, physician and psychiatrist.
 Katsioulis follows what's known as the genuis's path — which is a person driven by discovery.
 They aim to provide immediate solutions to global problems, making lives for us efficient and more comfortable.

-Daniel Tamment is another well known genius.
+Daniel Tamment is another well-known genius.
 Tamment is capable of astronomical calculations in the blink of an eye.
 He's also a gifted linguist, speaking nine languages, including one he "created" called Manti.
-But Tammet is a bit different than Katsioulis when he says he "sees" numbers in an vivid way.
+But Tammet is a bit different than Katsioulis when he says he "sees" numbers in a vivid way.

 The numbers are moving in my mind," he says.
 "Sometimes they're fast, sometimes they're slow.
 Sometimes they're dark.
 Sometimes they're bright.
 That emotion, that motion, that texture will be highly memorable for me."
 In his mind, Tammet says, each positive integer up to 10,000 has its own unique shape, colour, texture and feel.

 Another example is Melissa McCracken who is an artist and synaesthete who paints the music she sees.
-As heard through My Modern Met, her canvases exude the rhythmic and aural ecstasies music she listens to like John Lennon.
+As heard through My Modern Met, her canvases exude the rhythmic and aural ecstasies of the music she listens to, like John Lennon.
 And then there are "virtuosos" who simply "know" music like Alma Deutscher.
 A British music prodigy who composed her own opera when she was 10 years old.

-So —Katsioulis, Tamment, McCracken and Deutscher were born with genuis, but some people aquire "savant syndrome" from a brain injury like Jason Padgett.
-Jason Padget experienced synaethesia after being hit in the head one night outside a karaoke bar.
+So —Katsioulis, Tamment, McCracken, and Deutscher were born with genius, but some people acquire "savant syndrome" from a brain injury like Jason Padgett.
+Jason Padget experienced synaesthesia after being hit in the head one night outside a karaoke bar.
 Shortly after his brain injury, Pagett began to see everything as fractals, and began to draw out his visions, and learned that what he was seeing were mathematical formulas.
 After the accident, he siad water looked like tangent lines and light became rays made up of lines and spirals.
-The images he began to corresponded to geometry and physics concepts he had never studied.
+The images he began to correspond to geometry and physics concepts he had never studied.
 Before that, Padgett was an ordinary guy, selling furniture as a living, until he was brutally attacked and hit on the head.

 There are many theories to explain the neurophysiology of acquired savant syndrome, but most of them agree on these two explanations: